AlexXu777/INDE577_Machine_Learning_2025_Rice_University/Supervised Machine Learning/Gradient_boosting/README.md

 ## 📉 Gradient Descent in Function Space

-Instead of adjusting weights in parameter space, GBM performs gradient descent **in function space** — updating models by minimizing the loss function iteratively.
+Instead of adjusting weights in parameter space, Gradient Boosting performs gradient descent **in function space** — updating models by minimizing the loss function iteratively.

 ---